it-kombinat/splunk-demo/README.md

 ## Expectations

 This ansible package expectes your servers to be EL base OS (RHEL7/CENTOS7).
-The splunk binaries currently set are *Splunk 7.1* located under `playbooks/splunk_binaries`
+The splunk binaries currently set are *Splunk 7.1*

 ## Uploading Splunk RPM to S3 Bucket
 ```